sb2nov/mac-setup/docs/java/index.md

 #### Downloading and installing OpenJDK manually

-Open a web browser and go to [https://adoptopenjdk.net/](https://adoptopenjdk.net/).
-Select "OpenJDK 11 (LTS)" and "HotSpot".
+Open a web browser and go to [Adoptium](https://adoptium.net/).
+Select the latest LTS version and download the installer for macOS.
-Click the big "Latest release" button and run the installer file that gets downloaded.

 Once you've done that, check if Java is correctly installed by opening a new Terminal session and running the `java -version` command again.